 How often do you meet with people?

 I offer weekly, biweekly, monthly, and/or “as-needed” sessions.
 When a frequent touchpoint is desired, weekly connection is helpful, especially for those struggling with current life changes, a recent loss, or low level but chronic anxiety.
-Weekly or every two weeks is also sometimes best for helping professionals and caregivers who could use a consistently held space for themselves.
+Every two weeks is often best for helping professionals, leaders, and caregivers who are looking for a consistently held space for themselves.
 Meeting every two weeks, once a month, or on an as-needed basis is ideal for when you feel generally balanced on a day-to-day level but are looking to embody new personal growth changes; it helps to have time in between sessions to fully integrate our work together and practice what comes out of it.
 In addition to 60 minute appointments, I also offer 90 minute sessions for those coming less frequently who prefer more time for deep process.
 At the initial phone call, we discuss in detail what you’re looking for and what kind of frequency and session length would make the most sense.

 Where/how do we meet?

 I offer telehealth phone and/or video sessions to Texas residents.
-For video sessions, you can be in any private space that works for you (I’ll be in a meditation and healing studio in south Austin, TX).
+For video sessions, you can be in any private space that works for you.
 If/when we work by phone, you can be in your space and/or we can do walk & talk sessions as weather permits.
 Here’s more on my perspective on online therapeutic work.
+I also offer occasional 90 minute in-person sessions at my healing studio in Austin, TX.

 What are your fees?